Mindera/swift-style-guide/README.markdown

 Unused (dead) code, including Xcode template code and placeholder comments should be removed

-Methods that simply calls the superclass should also be removed.
+Methods that simply call the superclass should also be removed.
 This includes any empty/unused UIApplicationDelegate methods.

 **Preferred:**
 ```swift